techmatlock/c0524-code-solutions/react-effects/react-effects-quiz-notes.md

 You should use effects to step out of your react code and synchronize with some external system (browser APIs, third-party widgets, and network).

-If you are just adjusting state and not needing to step outside your react code, then effects are not needed.
+If you are just adjusting state or not needing to connect to an external system, then effects are not needed.

 - When do Effects run?